News and Views of the

 The frame of the boat was assembled over the last two weeks and the new Henry Bossett / North Sails were bent on today.

-We would love to have a friendly big boat regatta with the HRIYC's Jack Frost, J. A. Roosevelt's Icicle, and the NSIBYC's Rocket at some date in the not too distant future.
+We would love to have a friendly big boat regatta with the Hudson River Ice Yacht Club's Jack Frost, J. A. Roosevelt's Icicle, and the NSIBYC's Rocket at some date in the not too distant future.

 For more information, see